Haviland & Co.: History

-While others were selling French wares, and this story is a little romantic, David Haviland fully recognized the quality of French wares and decide to change his import business completely by only bringing in French porcelains.
-He committed by moving to France in 1842 and by sending wares directly to his brothers who remained in New York.
-He quickly realized that to get the wares that he wanted that were palatable to an American consumer he would need to open his own factory and to control the decorating process himself.
-Their new company was called Haviland Brothers & Company.
+While others were selling French wares, David Haviland recognized the quality of French wares and pivoted his importing business to center around French porcelains.
+Initially, he moved to France in 1842 and by sold wares directly to his brothers who remained in New York.
+Soon after beginning operations, he decided to open his own manufacturing factory.
+The new company was called Haviland Brothers & Company.

 Before David Haviland, pieces were crafted in Limoges and then sent to Paris for decoration, often these decorators would add their own marks to the pieces.
 Haviland found this to be inefficient and made it difficult to control the quality of the product being produced.
 He also found that Parisian decorators were not willing to modify their designs to suit an American taste.
 Americans, in general, preferred the English style of decoration.
 Therefore, Haviland opened his own school for decorators where he could have them trained in a style that combined English and French design that would appeal to an American market.
 This cut out the need to send wares to Paris and allowed Haviland to precisely estimate how much it would cost to create his wares.